What Is A Limp In Poker?

 Generally, limping is considered a weak and passive play in poker because by doing it, you are allowing your opponents to see the flop for cheap.
 Also, you are losing the initiative in the hand and giving away information that you have a mediocre hand.

-Because of this, most experienced players will advise you not to have a limping range from most positions at the table, except maybe the small bling.
+Because of this, most experienced players will advise you not to have a limping range from most positions at the table, except maybe the small blind.
 Instead, split your hands into two ranges and either fold or raise to apply an aggressive strategy.

 Poker Limp Example: